kaushalbundel/flutter/Flutter Notes.md

   }
 }
 ```
 - main is the name of the function.
-Main is special function and as you create a dart file and run that then main function runs first.
+Main is special function and as you create a dart file and run that then main function runs first.All the functions that you define in a program should be mentioned in the main function for them to run smoothly.
 - Dart is a typed programming language, hence we need to define the type of the program, void is the type of function since this function returns nothing
-- () This is a place where function collects arguments. arguments are the conditionals that gets passed to the function
+- () This is a place where function collects arguments.
+Arguments are the conditionals that gets passed to the function.
+Python Reference: These are same as python parameters.
+Parameters and Arguments in python are used in a similar manner.

 Camelcase convention: The first letter will be small.
 If the name is composed of multiple letters then the next word will be capitalized eg. addNumbers.
 This convention is used in naming functions in dart
 ```